 5. Consider your mobile experience

 Some live chat features can be a bit clumsy on mobile devices.
 While desktop users have the convenience of a monitor and keyboard, it can be harder to type a conversation out using a phone’s keypad.
-Some businesses, like Infusionsoft by Keap, offer pre-made response options for website visitors to help with this.
+Some businesses, like Keap, offer pre-made response options for website visitors to help with this.

 Another option to make your mobile experience better for customers and prospects is to offer a text message service for customer service.